Group Testing: An Information Theory Perspective: About this survey

 \section{About this survey}

 The existing literature contains several excellent surveys of various aspects of group testing.
 The paper by Wolf \cite{wolf} gives an overview of the early history, following Dorfman's original work \cite{dorfman}, with a particular focus on adaptive algorithms.
-The textbooks of Du and Hwang \cite{du-hwang, du-hwang2} give extensive background on group testing, especially on adaptive testing, zero-error nonadaptive testing, and applications. \rev{The lecture notes of D'yachkov \cite{dyachkov_lectures} focus primarily on the zero-error nonadaptive setting, considering both fundamental limits and explicit constructions.} For the small-error setting, significant progress was made in the Russian literature in the 1970s and 80s, particularly for nonadaptive testing in the very sparse regime where $k$ is constant as $n$ tends to infinity -- the review paper of Malyutov \cite{malyutov} is a very useful guide to this work (see also \cite[Ch.~6]{dyachkov_lectures}).
+The textbooks of Du and Hwang \cite{du-hwang, du-hwang2} give extensive background on group testing, especially on adaptive testing, zero-error nonadaptive testing, and applications. \rev{The lecture notes of D'yachkov \cite{dyachkov_lectures} focus primarily on the zero-error nonadaptive setting, considering both fundamental limits and explicit constructions.} For the small-error setting, significant progress was made in the Russian literature in the 1970s and 80s, particularly for nonadaptive testing in the very sparse regime where $k$ is constant as $n$ tends to infinity -- the review paper of Malyutov \cite{malyutov} is a useful guide to this work (see also \cite[Ch.~6]{dyachkov_lectures}).
+A more recent survey by Aldridge and Ellis \cite{aldridge2022pooled} covers the use of group testing in the Covid-19 pandemic.

 The focus of this survey is distinct from these previous works.
 In contrast with the adaptive and zero-error settings covered in \cite{du-hwang, dyachkov_lectures, wolf}, here we concentrate on the fundamentally distinct nonadaptive setting with a small (nonzero) error probability.
 While this setting was also the focus of \cite{malyutov}, we survey a wide variety of recent algorithmic and information-theoretic developments not covered there, as well as considering a much wider range of sparsity regimes (that is, scaling behaviour of $k$ as $n \to \infty$).
-We focus in particular on the more general `sparse regime' where $k = \Theta(n^{\alpha})$ for some $\alpha \in (0,1)$, which comes with a variety challenges compared to the `very sparse regime' in which $k$ is constant.
+We focus in particular on the `sparse regime' where $k = \Theta(n^{\alpha})$ for some $\alpha \in (0,1)$, which comes with a variety challenges compared to the `very sparse regime' in which $k$ is constant.
 Another key feature of our survey is that we consider not only order-optimality results, but also quantify the performance of algorithms in terms of the precise constant factors, as captured by the {\em rate} of group testing.
-(While much of \cite{du-hwang2} focuses on the zero-error setting, a variety of probabilistic constructions are discussed in its Chapter 5, although the concept of a rate is not explicitly considered.)
+(While much of \cite{du-hwang2} focuses on the zero-error setting, a variety of probabilistic constructions are discussed in its fifth chapter, although the concept of a rate is not explicitly considered.)

 Much of the work that we survey was inspired by the re-emergence of group testing in the information theory community following the paper of Atia and Saligrama \cite{atia-saligrama}.
 However, to the best of our knowledge, the connection between group testing and information theory was first formally made by Sobel and Groll \cite[Appendix A]{sobel}, and was used frequently in the works surveyed in \cite{malyutov}.